xyflow/react-flow-docs/docs/api/react-flow-props.md

 ### Flow View

-- `fitViewOnInit`: default: `false` fits the view once intially to make all nodes visible
+- `fitView`: default: `false` fits the view once intially to make all nodes visible
+- `fitViewOptions`: options that are passed to the fitView function on init
 - `minZoom`: default: `0.5`
 - `maxZoom`: default: `2`
 - `defaultZoom`: default: `1`